tl-its-umich-edu/ocellus/README.md

    - `bower install`
    - `npm cache clean`
    - `npm install`
-   - `grunt dev` to lint and concatenate js or `grunt js-dev` to do the same plus Watch (which concatenates and lints on changes to js) # Development
+   - `grunt dev` to lint and concatenate js or `grunt js-dev` to do the same plus Watch (which concatenates and lints on changes to js)
 # Development

 0. Prepare the application configuration